memosasoft/image-hunter/README.md

   - Better roaming

 **NEXT PHASE**
 Image-Miner will have the ability to judge the quality of an image.
+It all ready does a very impressif job with no visual information.

+When the vision algorithm will be ready the software will do an amazing job.

 **IMAGE-MINER IN ACTION**
 Visit the web site to view some of the images Image-Miner found during the testing phase of the project.